tastanlab/SUMOnet-Backend/README.md

 For more information about the routes, please take a look at sumonetWeb/views.py file.
 This file contains routes for functionalities.

+## API Documentation

+Detailed explanation for request type and response type can be seen from the following link: https://docs.google.com/document/d/1vUGhEV5oa-8WZYv_gfbh6oWbaFuhxcrQgFWU-8qHF_0/edit?usp=sharing

+## Tests

+### Unit Tests

+This Python script contains a series of test cases for a Django REST API, focusing on validation of Uniprot ID handling.
+It uses Django's testing framework along with the Django REST Framework's APIClient for sending requests and evaluating responses.
+The tests ensure proper response codes and error messages are returned under various conditions, such as empty or incorrect Uniprot IDs.

+Key Features:

+Test cases and expected outputs can be accessed from the folllowing link: https://docs.google.com/document/d/1zeTQoopuXNkh80EMZUu0ro7CFHZPM1Z6nzKmzTIqxp8/edit?usp=sharing

+Requirements:

+Django
+Django REST Framework
+(Optional) Additional dependencies may be required, such as ddt for data-driven testing.
+Usage:

+The script is designed to be run as part of Django's test suite via the "python manage.py test sumonetWeb" command.
+This script is essential for developers working with this specific REST API, ensuring robustness and reliability through comprehensive testing.

+### Postman Tests

 ## Contact

 If you have any questions or problem, please reach [eustun@sabanciuniv.edu](mailto:eustun@sabanciuniv.edu) or [aturel@sabanciuniv.edu](mailto:aturel@sabanciuniv.edu)